rtrujillor/angular2-poc/README.md

 restart it.
 No worries; it's pretty quick.

 The `HTML-Reporter` is also wired in.
 That produces a prettier output; look for it in `~_test-output/tests.html`.
+The `Coverage-Reporter` is also wired in.
+It produces its output in `~coverage/index.html`.

 ### End-to-end (E2E) Tests